testingisdocumenting/znai/td-documentation-cli/documentation/flow/structure.md

 * Page Sections as `methods`
 * Chapters as `packages`

-It is a bad practice to have one Class with dozens of unrelated methods.
+It is bad practice to have one class with many unrelated methods.
-Similarly it is a bad practice to have one page with dozens of unrelated sections.
+Similarly, it is bad practice to have one page with various unrelated sections.

 # Table Of Contents

 Each documentation must have `toc` file in its root.
-File contains chapters and pages.
+This file contains chapters and pages.

 This is a `toc` file for this documentation.